eric-wood/eric-wood.github.com/_posts/2012-11-01-excel-behind-the-scenes.md

 This was a fun hack to throw together.
 It's far from perfect, but it does exactly what I need it to for basic numerical and string data.

 There's a few things I'd like to add in the future:
-* Handle formatting,, such as the number of decimal places for numbers
+* Handle formatting, such as the number of decimal places for numbers
 * Text formatting, such as bold and italics
 * Border styles